The myodural bridge and dural tension. A missing diagnosis of neurologic-like symptoms?

 The spinal cord moves within the spinal canal during passive movement.

 The image above comes from doctors at the Department of Rehabilitation Sciences, Florida Gulf Coast University, Fort Myers.
 It comes from their published research in the journal PeerJ an Open Access, peer-reviewed, scholarly journal.
 (6)

 In this paper the researchers suggested that the “myodural bridges between posterior suboccipital muscles and the dura might be important explaining conditions associated with the upper cervical spine dysfunction such as cervicogenic headache.
 This cadaver study explored the upper cervical spine and evaluated the myodural bridges along with position of spinal cord in response to passive motion of upper cervical spine. . .
 The presence of tissue connections between ligament, bone, and muscles in the suboccipital region was confirmed.
 The nuchal ligament was continuous with the menigiovertebral ligament and the dura.
 Passive upper cervical motion results in spinal cord motion within the canal and possible tensioning of nerve and ligamentous connections.”

 Basically, when the health workers performing the cadaver applied pressure to create a passive movement, he/she was able to, stress the spinal cord.

 If you can nod your head, you can move CSF.
 What if you cannot nod your head?
-Suboccipital muscles impacting heart rate, breathing and headaches.
+Suboccipital muscles impact heart rate, breathing, and headaches.

 “Head movements are complicated movements involving activities of many muscles.
 Amongst these muscles, the rectus capitis posterior minor, rectus capitis posterior major, and obliquus capitis inferior are located deep and posterior (behind) to the axis (C1) and atlas (C2).